RyaDevelopers/Rya/README.md

     - Stop the current testnet running node
         - Run: "ps -fC java" , it will print out the java process id (pid)
         - Kill the java process but run: "kill -9 <java pid>"
-        - Rename the current "nxt" directoy so if something will go wrong you will still have a restore point to go back to.
+        - Rename the current "rya" directoy so if something will go wrong you will still have a restore point to go back to.
     - Start the new testnet node
         - Transfer the zip file into the root directory of the linux cmd that was just opened
-        - Unzip the zip file into a new "nxt" directory
+        - Unzip the zip file into a new "rya" directory
-        - Run: cd ~/nxt
+        - Run: cd ~/rya
         - Run: nohup ./run.sh &
         - Run: exit
     - Validate your node is functioning well:
-        - Once you run the run.sh command you will be notify that a log file was opened in the name of nohup.out, make sure you have no exceptions there and it includes the line "Nxt server <version> started successfully."
+        - Once you run the run.sh command you will be notify that a log file was opened in the name of nohup.out, make sure you have no exceptions there and it includes the line "Rya server <version> started successfully."
         - Notify the team you have upgraded the testnet node.
   -  What shell I do if i had to restart the testnet VM:
-      - Change the deafultTestnetPeers value in <testnet VM root>\conf\nxt-default.properties to have the new external IP and restart the node (section 3 and then 4 with the same node).
+      - Change the deafultTestnetPeers value in <testnet VM root>\conf\rya-default.properties to have the new external IP and restart the node (section 3 and then 4 with the same node).
       - Commit the same change into our repository.
       - Let everyone know you have done it and they must get your latest commit and rerun their node to use the testnet peer that have new IP now.
 ----